noodleflake/jellychord/README.md

 - `/jfmusic stop`
   Stops playback and clears the playlist

-## Known limitations / issues
+## Known limitations / issues / missing features

 Intend to fix:

 - No queue management functions
-- No stop functions
 - No elapsed time in playback status

 Framework Limitation:

 - Stage channels might be broken

+I don't need myself but you are welcome to send PRs:

+- Login as Jellyfin user instead of using apikey